The Combat Skills of the Ancient Thracian Warriors

 The Warrior Society of Ancient Thrace

-The social structure supported a standing military tradition.
-Unlike the citizen-soldier model of the Greek city-states, Thracian tribes maintained a more persistent warrior class.
-Young men were trained continuously, and the tribe as a whole was expected to be ready for conflict at any time.
-This readiness made Thrace a major source of mercenaries for adjacent empires, and Thracian soldiers served in the armies of Persia, Greece, and later Rome, where they became particularly valued as cavalry and light infantry.
+Unlike the citizen-soldier model of many Greek city-states, Thracian tribes maintained a more standing military tradition.
+Young men trained continuously, and the tribe as a whole was always prepared for conflict.
+This readiness made Thrace a major source of mercenaries: Thracian soldiers fought in the armies of Persia, Athens, Sparta, Macedonia, and later Rome, particularly valued for their cavalry and light infantry skills.
+The social structure supported persistent warfare, with inter-tribal skirmishes over boundaries and resources common even during times of external peace.

 Training and Preparation

-Early Childhood and Youth Training
+Early Childhood and Youth

-Group Training and Unit Cohesion
+Group Tactics and Unit Cohesion

 Horsemanship